-This community is a place to share information on teaching nanoscale science and technology for MNT workforce development.
-Resources on nanoHUB that are geared towards secondary or undergraduate students interested in technical careers will be highlighted, and links provided to good material outside nanoHUB.
+This community is a place to share information on teaching nanotechnology courses for workforce development.
+Resources on nanoHUB that are geared towards high school, community college and undergraduate university students interested in technical careers will be highlighted.

 This group contains the following:

 This is a database of nanoeducation resources that can be searched, filtered, and sorted.
 Resources are listed by topic area, grade level, core discipline, STEM content area, and resource type.

 NSTA provides a nice framework in which to discuss ideas related to nanoscale science and engineering.
 The 9 Big Ideas of Nanoscale Scence and Engineering and their associated learning goals are described here.

 We have interviewed scientists and engineers who do nanotechnology and here are some of their profiles.

 - Engineering Job 1: Engineering Graduate Student Researcher in a Nanoscience Laboratory

 - Engineering Job 2: Research Assistant in a Nanotechnology Lab